 Items of Interest

-Dr. Cobb is the Director of the Immunology PhD Program (ITP) at Case Western Reserve University School of Medicine.
+Dr. Cobb is the Director of the Immunology PhD Program (ITP) at Case Western Reserve University (CWRU) School of Medicine.
 This program is designed for rigorous training in all immunology and host defense-related fields, and boasts a wide array of research possibilities for incoming students.
-The program is housed within the Department of Pathology, but is also highly integrated with the CWRU Center for AIDS Research, University Hospitals Division of Infectious Disease, the Cleveland Clinic Foundation Department of Immunology, and several other departments and centers across the CWRU, CCF, and UH campuses.
+The program is housed within the Department of Pathology, but is also highly integrated with the CWRU Center for AIDS Research, University Hospitals (UH) Division of Infectious Disease, Cleveland Clinic Department of Inflammation and Immunity, and several other departments and centers across the CWRU, Cleveland Clinic, and UH campuses.
 More information is provided at the ITP website.
 Feel free to contact Dr. Cobb (firstname.lastname@example.org) if you have any questions about the program.

-Dr. Cobb is a founding member of the newly created Education Committee at the Society for Glycobiology (SFG).
-In that context, Dr. Cobb has been one of the lecturers in the American Association of Immunologists (AAI), Advanced Course in Immunology, discussing the growing field of Glycoimmunology in 2013, 2014, 2015, 2016, and most recently 2017.
+Dr. Cobb is a founding member of the newly created Education Committee and served on the Board of Directors at the Society for Glycobiology (SFG).
+In that context, Dr. Cobb has been one of the lecturers in the American Association of Immunologists (AAI), Advanced Course in Immunology, discussing the growing field of Glycoimmunology every year since 2013.

 On the heels of this meeting, Dr. Cobb along with his colleagues Gabriel Rabinovich and Yvette van Kooyk served as guest co-editors for a special edition of the Annals of the New York Academy of Sciences on glycoimmunology.
-This collection of reviews is one of the most comprehensive available on the role of glycans and their binding partners in immunity, and we invite everyone interested in this topic to click on the cover art below to read this issue.
+This collection of reviews is one of the most comprehensive available on the role of glycans and their binding partners in immunity, and we invite everyone interested in this topic to read this issue.